Mathemodica/ModelicaPowerSystemBook/README.md

 [Ch.
 9 Relevant Modelica Libaries (ResearchGate)](https://www.researchgate.net/publication/354619412_Relevant_Modelica_Libraries)

 Library developers or owners can report or actualize their library by commenting this chapter.
 The provided description shall not exceed 100 words.
 As many references as desired and a URL can be provided.
 For signficant contributions, consider contacting us in advance.
-View contact details and involvement conditions in the outline.
+View contact details below and [involvement conditions](https://github.com/Mathemodica/ModelicaPowerSystemBook/blob/main/Involvement.md).

 ### Issues